-If you are satisfied that your publishing settings are correctly configured and your uploaded application is ready to be released to the public, you can simply click Publish in the developer console and within minutes your application will be live and available for download around the world.
+If you are satisfied that your publishing settings are correctly configured and your uploaded application is ready to be released to the public, you can simply click Publish in the Play Console and within minutes your application will be live and available for download around the world.

 For information complete information, see Google Play.

 The easiest and quickest way to release your application is to send it to a user through email.
 To do this, you prepare your application for release and then attach it to an email and send it to a user.
 When the user opens your email message on their Android-powered device the Android system will recognize the APK and display an Install Now button in the email message (see figure 1).
 Users can install your application by touching the button.